1038 15th Street NE

 Mason City, IA 50401

-Sharon Steckman is serving her 2nd term in the Iowa House of Representatives.
-She is the Ranking Member on the House Education Standing Committee.
-She also serves on the Economic Growth/Rebuild Iowa, Environmental Protection, and Natural Resources committees and the Education Appropriations Subcommittee.
+Sharon Steckman is serving her 4th term in the Iowa House of Representatives.
+She holds the position of Assistant Minority Leader.
+She also serves on the Administration and Rules, Education, Environmental Protection, Labor and Ways and Means Committees.

-Steckman is a longtime resident of Mason City.
+Sharon is a longtime resident of Mason City.
 She was born in Chicago, Illinois, and grew up in Arizona, Colorado, and Nebraska.
-As an adult, before choosing to settle in Mason City, she lived in Ithaca, New York; Detroit and Cedar Rapids, Iowa.
+As an adult, before choosing to settle in Mason City, she lived in Ithaca, New York; Detroit, Michigan and Marion, Iowa.
+In Marion, she was a member of the Marion Planning and Zoning Commission.
 Mason City has been her home since 1976.

-Sharon and Alan, her husband of 15 years, have four children: Jon and Matthew Pete and Lisa and Aaron Steckman.
-They have nine grandchildren.
-She is a member of Trinity Lutheran Church and serves on the Trinity God Squad, a group dedicated to the homebound.
-In her spare time, Sharon enjoys golfing, gardening, hiking and traveling.
+Sharon and Alan, her husband of 20 years, have four children and nine grandchildren and are currently raising their granddaughter, Rachel Steckman.
+She is a member of Trinity Lutheran Church and serves on the Trinity God Squad, a group dedicated to visiting the homebound.